 The cooking is enduringly Italian with fresh pasta, quality meat and seafood all represented.
 Portions are generous, and the homemade pasta – maybe gnocchi with clams, pappardelle with braised rabbit legs and wild mushroom jus or linguini with Dublin bay prawns, garlic and n’duja butter – is all made with care in-house.

 Daily specials are always worth considering and, while an occasional dish may fall short of expectations, eating here is a pleasure.

 Italian favourites feature strongly on the wine list and a short selection of wines by the glass and carafe is a welcome touch.

-The Unicorn is always delightful but it is particularly charming in summer, as the doors open out onto a terrace which is used for al fresco dining in fine weather.
+The staff are friendly, exuding Italian charm and The Unicorn is always delightful but it is particularly charming in summer, as the doors open out onto a terrace which is used for al fresco dining in fine weather.